-Roman Chamomile is a perennial herb with feathery leaves, and large, white, daisy-like flowers, often with double flower heads.
-It is classically grown as a fragrant lawn or seat in herb gardens, as it is strongly aromatic.
-The flower heads are harvested and dried, or used as a raw material for the extraction of the essential oil.
-Uses: Ground Cover.
-Beverage.
-Medicinal.
-Culinary.
-Cosmetic
+Chamaemelum nobile is more often known better as Chamomile or Common Chamomile, amongst many other names.
+Chamomile is a perennial herb from the daisy family, Asteraceae.
+It produces feathery leaves, and large, white, daisy-like flowers with yellow centres, often with double flower heads.
+Classically grown as a fragrant lawn or seat in herb gardens, as Chamomile is strongly aromatic.
+The flower heads can be harvested and dried, or used as a raw material for the extraction of the essential oil.

 Pick the flowers when in full bloom: pick on a dry day, early in the morning.
 Dry in an area where the light is excluded and the temperature is even.
 Turn and shake regularly.
 Chamomile should be dry in about 4 days – It will feel crisp and resilient.